Porridge (1974 TV series): Life Beyond the Box: Norman Stanley Fletcher

 On 29 December 2003, a mockumentary follow-up to Porridge was broadcast on BBC Two.
 It looked back on Fletcher's life and how the various inmates of Slade had fared 25 years after Fletcher's release from prison.
-Warren is now a sign painter, Lukewarm is married to Trevor, McLaren is an MSP, Grouty has become a celebrity gangster, Horrible Ives collects money for non-existent charities, Godber is now a lorry driver and still married to Ingrid, and Fletcher runs a pub with his childhood sweetheart, Gloria.
+Warren is now a sign painter, Lukewarm is in a civil partnership with Trevor, McLaren is an MSP, Grouty has become a celebrity gangster, Horrible Ives collects money for non-existent charities, Godber is still a lorry driver and still happily married to Ingrid, and Fletcher runs a pub with his childhood sweetheart, Gloria.

 Porridge (2016)

 On Sunday 28 August 2016, a one-off sequel to the original series, also titled Porridge, was broadcast on BBC One.
-It starred Kevin Bishop as Nigel Norman Fletcher, Norman Stanley Fletcher's grandson, serving five years in prison for computer-hacking.
+It starred Kevin Bishop as Nigel Norman Fletcher, Norman Stanley Fletcher's grandson, serving five years in prison for computer hacking.

 The special was written by the original creators and writers of Porridge, Dick Clement and Ian La Frenais.
 It gained praise from both viewers and TV critics, with many calling for a full series to be made.
 The overnight ratings showed an estimated 4.4 million people had watched it.
 Following the success of the initial episode, in October 2016 the BBC announced that a full series of six episodes had been commissioned, with production to start in January 2017.
-The full series was released online on 6 October 2017 on the BBC iPlayer as well as starting a six-week run on prime-time BBC1 on Fridays.
+The full series was released online on 6 October 2017 on the BBC iPlayer as well as starting a six-week run on prime-time BBC One on Fridays.